 The design or redesign of jobs involving MMH should be approached in the following stages:

-Consider using powered or mechanical handling systems if eliminating MMH tasks completely is not possible.
-Mechanical aids lower the risk for back injury substantially by reducing the worker's physical effort required to handle heavy objects.
+Consider using powered or mechanical handling systems if eliminating the MMH tasks completely is not possible.
+Mechanical aids lower the risk for back injury by reducing the worker's physical effort required to handle heavy objects.

 Where possible, use mechanical aids.
 The next step is to decrease the manual material handling demands.
 There are several ways to achieve this: